calmm-js/partial.lenses/README.md

 *insert* new data, *update* existing data and *delete* existing data and can provide *default* values and maintain *required* data structure parts.

-In Javascript, missing data can be mapped to `undefined`, which is what partial lenses also do.
+In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do.
 When a part of a data structure is missing, an attempt to view it returns `undefined`.
 When a part is missing, setting it to a defined value inserts the new part.
 Setting an existing part to `undefined` deletes it.